Neil Harvey: Later years

-He was an Australian selector from 1967 to 1979.
+Harvey was an Australian selector from 1967 to 1979.
 Immediately after his appointment, he was embroiled in controversy during the First Test against India at Brisbane in 1967–68.
 The Queensland Cricket Association wrote to the board, complaining that Harvey, who was the selector on duty at the Test, had missed two hours of play.
 He had been at a race meeting at the invitation of the QCA president.
 The ACB gave Harvey a talking to.
 Despite this, he retained his position at the next annual election, with Queensland's Ken Mackay failing to gain a seat on the selection panel.

 From 1971 onwards, Harvey was the chairman of selectors.
 It was a tumultuous period in Australian cricket, where captain Bill Lawry was acrimoniously sacked in the middle of the 1970–71 series against England after a dispute between players and Australian officials.
 Lawry was not informed of his fate and learned of his omission on the radio when he was still one of Australia's most productive batsmen.
 The dispute was the genesis of the pay dispute which, led to the formation of World Series Cricket in 1977 and generated a mass exodus of players.
 This resulted in the recall of Bob Simpson after ten years in retirement at the age of 41 to captain the Test team.
 Following the rapprochement between the establishment and the WSC players, Harvey left the selection panel.
 The WSC representatives felt that Harvey's anti-WSC comments made him prejudiced against the selection of former WSC players.

 After returning from South Africa in 1950, Harvey was offered a job in captain Lindsay Hassett's sports store.
 Harvey accepted immediately because sports stores gave more flexible arrangements for leave to play cricket.
 Harvey was sponsored by Stuart Surridge to use their cricket equipment.
 He was paid £300 a year, but nevertheless lived at home and shared a bedroom with his brothers Brian and Ray until he married, due to poverty.
 He used the same cricket uniforms for more than five years.

 Harvey's career extended into a successful business, Har-V-Sales, which distributed tupperware, kitchen and cosmetic products.